How to clean your caravan, campervan or mobile home

 Make that exterior sparkle

-Over time, it’s inevitable that your caravan will start to gather some unwanted mud, streaks, leaves, insects and of course, the dreaded algae – especially if it has been in storage or under wraps throughout the winter.
+Over time, it’s inevitable that whether you have a campervan, caravan or motorhome, it will start to gather some unwanted mud, streaks, leaves, insects and of course, the dreaded algae – especially if it has been in storage or under wraps throughout the winter.

 Unfortunately, the longer dirt and grime remains on your caravan's exterior, the more damage it can cause.
 Road salt, tar, bugs, bird droppings, tree sap, and sun damage are just some of the things that can be extremely detrimental to the exterior of your motorhome if not washed off, even leading to corrosion, discolouration, and chemical spotting – all things you definitely want to avoid.
 Therefore, it’s important to always wash your motorhome as soon as possible after it has been exposed to any of these factors.